amanda132/W4111Notes/normalization.md

 ### 1. What is FD?
 **Definition** Let X, Y be sets of attributes.
 If for any tuples t1 and t2 that t1[X] = t2[X] implies t1[Y] = t2[Y], we then call X->Y a functional dependency.

-Intuitively, FD X->Y means that if two tuples agree on the values in attributes X, they mush also agree on the values in attributes Y.

 #### Note that
 * A functional dependency is a integrity constraint.
 It is a statement about _all_ instances of relations.